sleepnever/dragonforest/README.md

 ### How to Play
 1. Clone project locally
 2. Make sure you're running at least Python 3.7
-3. Run 'python3 DragonForest.py' from the Python 3 cmdline
+3. Run 'python DragonForest.py' from the Python cmdline
 4. Follow prompts, explore or use in-game Help

 ### Goals